 Kaat won a record 16 consecutive Gold Gloves, although several were probably based on his reputation.
 Advanced fielding metrics applied retrospectively show him to be a below-average fielder in several of those seasons.
-In 1969, for example, he won the Gold Gloves despite a .826 fielding percentage and a league-leading eight errors.
+In 1969, for example, he won the Gold Gloves despite a fielding percentage of .826 and a league-leading eight errors.

 Still, his 283 wins are the second most (five behind Tommy John) by a pitcher not in the Hall of Fame and are more than scores of other inductees.
-Kaat was a three-time 20-game winner and three time all-star.
+Kaat was a three-time 20-game winner and three-time all-star.
 He pitched in the post-season four times.
 He threw 31 shutouts among his 180 complete games.
-Counting the times he was pinch-hitter or pinch-runner, he appeared in more than 1,000 games, 898 of them as a pitcher.
+Counting the times he was a pinch-hitter or pinch-runner, he appeared in more than 1,000 games, 898 of them as a pitcher.

 Kaat never received even 30 percent of the votes by the baseball writers when he was on the Hall-of-Fame ballot, but this year, he is one of 10 players being considered by the Golden Era Committee.
 The results are to be announced on December 8.
 The vote of 75 percent of the committee members is needed for induction.
 Finally, in December 2021, one of the veteans committees considering overlooked players from different eras voted to induct Kaat.

 On July 1, 1983, in his final appearance in the big leagues at age 44, he gave up one hit over a scoreless inning-and-a third.
 Five days later, the Cardinals released him.
 After a couple of short coaching stints, he began a long broadcasting career, first with the Twins and then with the Yankees and MLB network.